Sophie Germain: Sophie Germain Prize

+Eiffel Tower

+In 2026, Germain was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins of the operating company which runs the Eiffel Tower.
+Germain's work on the theory of elasticity underlaid the calculations used in the construction of the tower but her name was not included in the original list of scientists, a fact that was noticed and attributed to gender discrimination as early as 1913.

 Germain in popular culture

 Germain was referenced and quoted in David Auburn's 2001 play Proof.
 The protagonist is a young struggling female mathematician, Catherine, who found great inspiration in the work of Germain.
 Germain was also mentioned in John Madden's film adaptation of the same name in a conversation between Catherine (Gwyneth Paltrow) and Hal (Jake Gyllenhaal).

-In the fictional work "The Last Theorem" by Arthur C. Clarke and Frederik Pohl, Sophie Germain was credited with inspiring the central character, Ranjit Subramanian, to solve Fermat's Last Theorem.
+In the 2008 fictional work The Last Theorem by Arthur C. Clarke and Frederik Pohl, Sophie Germain was credited with inspiring the central character, Ranjit Subramanian, to solve Fermat's Last Theorem.

-A musical about Sophie Germain's life, entitled The Limit, premiered at VAULT Festival in London, 2019.
+A musical about Sophie Germain's life, entitled The Limit, written by Freya Catrin Smith and Jack Williams, premiered at VAULT Festival in London, 2019.

+The 2024 manga duology Celestial Harmony by Chika Shimana and Nomame Mitsushiro is inspired by Germain's life.

-Sophie Germain is referenced in Season 1 Episode 3 of the 2025 British miniseries Prime Target.
+Germain is referenced in Season 1 Episode 3 of the 2025 British miniseries Prime Target.
 A library book entitled Sophie Germain: The Unsolved Riddle (there appears to be no such book) serves as a "mailbox" for a brilliant, deceased prime number theorist named Safiya Zamil to have passed a handwritten note to a future mathematician on a similar prime number quest.